ScottGibb/Home-Lab-Containers/PrusaPrint/ReadMe.md

 ### Restoring Backup and Plugins

-You will also need to reinstall the plugins and the Octoprint configuration.
-This is done through the Octoprint UI and the following files:
+You will also need to reinstall the plugins.
+This is done through the Octoprint plugin manager UI and the following files:

 - plugin_list.json
-- octopi-backup-xxx.zip

-It is recommended you do it, by first installing the plugins then applying the backup file, sadly the backup file cant be VC on GitHub so it can be found on the NAS.

-### Installing the Spool Manager Plugin

-Its best to install the Spool Manager using Scott Gibbs Fork listed [here](https://github.com/ScottGibb/OctoPrint-SpoolManager)
+Simply upload it and it will do the rest of installing them.

 ### Installing the Docker Stack

+You will also need to install Docker on the Raspbian image too.
 Run the following commands to set up and take down the PrusaPrint Stack:

 ```bash